 A lighthouse is a steady and grounded structure that guides people to safety.
 With a goal to #CARRYLIGHT, it illuminates the darkest of times, bringing you love and hope.

-In honor of Lighthouse Day, discover some of the rich symbolism behind these iconic sources of light.
+In honor of Blood Cancer Awareness Month, discover some of the rich symbolism behind these iconic sources of light.

 Illumination and Guidance

 When captains and their crews were out at sea, surrounded by vast darkness, they would see a glimmer of light in the distance to guide them safely home.
 Much like our guardian angel, lighthouse enters guides your life during a time of need, We sometimes feel like these voyagers did — alone at sea and scared of the unknown.
 However, in the midst of the darkness, a glimmer of light will emerge.
 It’s our choice to follow it.

 Resilience and Strength